 Pixies can be customized for the wearer or the season.
-You must try a few styles before you settle on the one that is the right fit for you.
+It would be best if you tried a few styles before you settle on the one that is the right fit for you.
 Blonde hair and a long pixie are a style combo that uses color placement to give the pixie personality.
-When seeking out a salon professional to get the job done, look towards one who already sports the look.
+When seeking a salon professional to get the job done, look for one who already sports the look.
 They serve as both a reference and a referral.
 Another way to narrow your search on social is with a hashtag of the city or trend.
-Photos will be organized for a quick scroll of the styles that capture your imagination.
+Photos will be organized to quickly scroll the styles that capture your imagination.

 If you’re a more mature woman and want a fast and manageable cut, try a clipper cut on your back and sides.
 When getting your hair clippered cut, I don’t recommend going shorter than an inch of length.
 This will keep enough length to lie down.
 Don’t forget to ask for a wispy hairline and angled sideburns to keep the femininity.

 A gorgeous side-swept pixie is ideal for curls or wavy hair textures.
 Keeping a little weight around your face and ears can give a soft effect.
 Your hairstylist may suggest diffuse drying your pixie to add volume and height to the style.

 #21: Punk-Inspired Golden Brown Pixie